-Kelly serves on the discipleship committee
+Kelly serves on the Student Ministries Committee

 Jack Kern (“Cuba Jack”) has been a Covenant members for more than 20 years.
 Jack has taught children, and served on committees and as a trustee of Covenant Foundation.
 Jack has participated in numerous men’s Bible study programs, small groups and retreats, and on the Manos de Cristo board.
 He’s traveled to Cuba 18 times.
 Jack is married to Paulette.
 They have two children and four grandkids.

-Jack serves on the denominational affairs committee
+Jack serves on the Denominational Affairs Committee

 Regina Schlotter and her husband, Will, have been Covenant members for more than 20 years.
 Regina’s service to Covenant includes work with IHN, leading Lamplighter groups, and serving as deacon and on the Senior Pastor Nominating Committee, and on the Upward Basketball leadership team.
 The Schlotters have two grown kids.